daqing15/tornado-base/README.md

 tornado-base - a base structure for a tornado app.
 ===================================================

+A basic structure for any Tornado app.
+Does not intend to provide any defaults or starting points.
+That is, all files are empty and up to you on how to fill them.
 Not intended for distribution yet, since I haven't yet used it on a real project.
 Soon :)

 ## Structure